Circus clown

-Clowns have always been an integral part of the circus, offering a source of amusement for patrons and providing relief from the array of animal acts and performances by acrobats and novelty artistes.
+Circus clowns are a sub-genre of clowns.
+They typically perform at circuses and are meant to amuse, entertain and make guests laugh.

 Traditional types

-Traditionally, there are three basic types of clowns that appear in the circus: the whiteface, the auguste and the character.
-Nowadays a fourth type, the tramp or hobo clown, is often recognized separately, even though, technically, it should be considered as another character clown.
-Each of these types of clown may wear a makeup that is either neat (slightly exaggerated) or grotesque (wildly exaggerated).
+There are traditionally three basic types of clowns that appear in the circus: the whiteface, the auguste and the character.
+A fourth type, the tramp or hobo clown, is often recognized separately, though similar to the other three types.

-There is no single, absolute definition of what constitutes each clown type, with international performers encompassing an extremely wide range of styles, from the classical to the innovative.
+Absolute definitions of what constitutes each clown type varies, with performers encompassing an extremely wide range of styles, from the classical to the innovative.

 The whiteface clown

-The whiteface (or white clown) holds the highest status in the clown hierarchy and is the oldest of the clown archetypes.
-In modern times, when whitefaces perform with other clowns, they usually function as the straight man, "top banana" or the leader of the group.
+The whiteface (or white clown) is the oldest of the clown archetypes.
+In modern times, when whitefaces perform with other clowns, they usually function as the leader of the group.
 Whiteface clowns use "clown white" makeup to cover their entire face and neck, with none of the underlying flesh colour showing.
 Features are then usually painted on in either red or black.

 The whiteface clown is traditionally costumed more extravagantly than the other two clown types.
 They often wear the ruffled collar and pointed hat which typify the average person's idea of a "clown suit".

 Notable examples of whiteface clowns in circus history include François Fratellini and Felix Adler.

-Canio, the tenor protagonist of Ruggiero Leoncavallo's famous tragic opera Pagliacci, is usually garbed on stage as the whiteface variety of clown.
-In this particular instance, he is a representative of the stock fictional character of the "sad clown" (or jester) who laughs on the outside, but is secretly crying on the inside due to a grievance or a depressed state of mind.
+Canio, the protagonist of Ruggiero Leoncavallo's famous tragic opera Pagliacci, is typically dressed as a whiteface clown.
+He is a classic trope of the "sad clown" (or jester) who laughs on the outside, but is secretly melancholic due to a grievance or a depressed state of mind.

-The auguste
+The Auguste

-Accompanying the white clown there is often another clown variety known as an auguste or red clown; the auguste's role is different from that of the white clown.
+Accompanying the white clown, there is often another clown variety known as an Auguste or red clown.
 In strict classical European circuses of the past, the augustes were never described as clowns because, technically, they were not instigators but recipients of the comic doings.
 The augustes are the ones who get the pies in the face, are squirted with water, are knocked down on their backside, sit accidentally in wet paint, or have their trousers ripped off.

-The base colour for the auguste makeup is red or flesh tone.
-The eyes and the mouth are encircled in white and the features are highlighted, again, traditionally in red and black.
-The auguste is usually costumed in baggy plaids accented with colourful polka dots or loud stripes.
-They boast wide-collared shirts, long neckties, unruly coloured wigs and oversized noses and shoes.
+The base color for the Auguste face makeup is some variation of red, pink, or flesh tone.
+The eyes and the mouth are encircled in white and the features are highlighted, traditionally in red and black.
+The Auguste is usually costumed in baggy plaids accented with colorful polka dots or loud stripes.
+They boast wide-collared shirts, long neckties, unruly colored wigs and oversized noses and shoes.

 Notable examples of augustes in the circus history include Albert Fratellini, Lou Jacobs, Greg and Karen DeSanto, Coco the Clown, and Charlie Rivel.